exogmi/cloud-canary/README.md

 ```

-Script tested only on Ubuntu.
+Scripts tested only on Ubuntu.